Bus & Coach of the Year

-In early summer, three to six bus or coach models that have been submitted by their manufacturers undergo the Bus Euro Test or the Coach Euro Test.
-The jury consists of around 20 (currently 19) journalists from bus and coach related publications from all over Europe.
+In late spring and late summer, three to six bus or coach models that have been submitted by their manufacturers undergo the Bus Euro Test or the Coach Euro Test.
+The jury consists of around 20 (currently 23) journalists from bus and coach related publications from all over Europe.
 In odd years the coaches are tested and in even years the buses are tested, and the winner receives the award entitled for the following year.
 So at Coach Euro Test 2015, the Coach of the Year 2016 is chosen, and at Bus Euro Test 2016, the Bus of the Year 2017 is chosen.
 Only the winner is presented, no runners-up.

-The award ceremonies take place at exhibitions in the autumn, with Bus of the Year at the IAA Nutzfahrzeuge in Hanover and Coach of the Year at Busworld Europe in Brussels.
+The award ceremonies take place at selected bus exhibitions in the autumn.

 Jury members

-The following 19 European publications each appoint a journalist to the jury in Bus & Coach of the Year.
-(List as of November 2014.)
+The following 23 European publications each appoint a journalist to the jury in Bus & Coach of the Year.
+(List as of November 2025.)